 Since 2010, MADE has revolutionised the furniture industry with its unique business model, bringing quality and affordable design to the consumers.
 The company now operates in nine countries with a global workforce of over 600 staff, and a network of showrooms in key cities including London, Paris, Berlin and Amsterdam.

-During our renown retailer led Table Talks sessions, retailers get the chance to discuss and exchange ideas about topics crucial for their business operations.
-This year participants can participate in our sessions upon invitation from the comfort of their own premises.
+During our renowned retailer led Table Talks sessions, retailers get the chance to discuss and exchange ideas about topics crucial for their business operations.

-During our DELIVER 2020 Interactive Workshop series, including case studies and workshop studios, successful partnerships between retailers and their service providers will be presented to demonstrate how participants can increase customer satisfaction, operate more efficiently and integrate new trends and innovations in their daily operations.
-Listen to 10 best practice stories from your peers and make your business future-proof for the years to come!
+During our DELIVER 2020 Interactive Workshop series, including case studies and workshop studios, successful partnerships between retailers and their service providers were presented to demonstrate how participants can increase customer satisfaction, operate more efficiently and integrate new trends and innovations in their daily operations.

 October 8th 2020 (13:00-14:00)